hrakaroo/french-flash/GOOGLE_SHEETS_SETUP.md

 ### 3. Install the Credentials File

 1. Rename the downloaded JSON file to `credentials.json`
-2. Move it to your `french-flash` project directory
+2. Move it to your `french-flash` project directory (same directory as `french_flashcards.py`)
 3. **Important**: This file contains sensitive credentials - never share it or commit it to git!

+**Note**: A template file `credentials.json.example` is provided in the project for reference, but you must use your actual credentials file downloaded from Google Cloud Console.

 ### 4. Share Your Spreadsheet